v8/v8.dev/src/docs/stack-trace-api.md

 ## Async stack traces

-The `--async-stack-traces` flag (currently turned off by default) enables the new [zero-cost async stack traces](http://bit.ly/v8-zero-cost-async-stack-traces), which enriches the `stack` property of the `Error` instances with async stack frames, i.e. `await` locations in the code.
+The `--async-stack-traces` flag (currently turned off by default) enables the new [zero-cost async stack traces](https://bit.ly/v8-zero-cost-async-stack-traces), which enriches the `stack` property of `Error` instances with async stack frames, i.e. `await` locations in the code.
 These async frames are marked with `async` in the `stack` string:

 ```
 ReferenceError: FAIL is not defined